 Lunges are one of the most commonly performed exercises in rehab and general fitness alike - and for good reason.
-You are able to target different muscle groups or movement patterns just simply by changing up lunge directions from forward, to backwards, to sideways, or even into a curtsey squat.
+You are able to target different muscle groups or movement patterns just simply by changing up lunge directions from forward, to backward, to sideways, or even into a curtsey squat.
+Furthermore, the use of certain equipment such as sliders or steps can add a new twist to a traditional lunge to hit your therapeutic goals.
 In this article, we're going to dissect one of the easiest ways to spice up your lunges by simply changing directions.

 Trendelenburg gait, otherwise referred to as a hip drop or trunk lean with walking are all compensatory movement patterns that may lead to back pain, hip pain, knee pain, or SI joint pain over time.
 There are many reasons this may occur, some of which include pain secondary to a recent injury or surgery, poor hip strength, limited mobility, inhibited hip musculature, developed movement compensations, and much more.
 It is important to be aware of this movement impairment, as this can lead to problems up and down the kinetic chain.
 This article will demonstrate excellent exercises to fix your Trendelenburg gait starting with activation, followed by strengthening, and finally movement re-training!

 Are you a runner trying to stay healthy so that you don't have to stop running?
 If you're looking for exercise solutions for a running injury and want to learn running injury prevention knowledge, you've come to the right place.
 We have simplified the literature investigating common running injuries to bring you not only our favorite but the most effective runner's prehab exercises.
 In this article, you will learn runner's prehab exercises that you should be doing as well as the knowledge that will protect you against common running injuries!